-Although inconsistent with the original intent of the QF/CHP Settlement, it seems the abandonment of these resources after their current PPA reflects an abandonment of the stated commitment to provide a sustained CHP procurement beyond 2020.
+It seems the abandonment of these resources after their current PPA reflects an abandonment of the stated commitment to provide a sustained CHP procurement beyond 2020.

 This abandonment was effected by the Commission's decisions on procurement requirements for the Second Program Period of the Settlement (2015 - 2020).
 The decision on CHP policy issues in the 2014 LTPP proceeding set a new target for the Second Program Period: